 (1) Even if you (make use of a pleasurable) object for a very long time, there’s never an end (when you’re totally satisfied).
 Like a bad doctor, the exhausting (efforts you make) for your body will have no effect.

 (2) Just as some (earthworms), who devote themselves (to eating dirt), can never reverse their craving for dirt; likewise, for people who devote themselves (to indulging their cravings), their desires for them only increase.

 (3) As all women (are a composite of dirty substances), there is not the slightest difference at all in having intercourse (with any of them).
 As their bodies will be enjoyed by others as well (for instance, by vultures and worms when they’re dead), what can a woman of superior (beauty) do for you?

-(5) Any woman who (seems) beautiful to you in all her limbs has prior (to meeting you) been commonly (enjoyed) by everyone.
+(5) Any woman who (seems) gorgeous to you in all her parts has prior (to meeting you) been commonly (relished) by everyone.
 (So when you) find her, don’t become at all as astonished as you do (and become attached to her as solely your own).

 (6) If you see beautiful (women) with good qualities (as attractive) and those who are opposite as the reverse, well, as no one can be categorized (as having only good qualities or only bad), of the former or the other, which one is truly (attractive or repulsive)?

 (7) The desire of a fool doesn’t arise only for (women) having good qualities.
 (Rather, the desire) of those who become involved with (women) who are not (reasonable) causes (for attachment comes) from causes (that would normally produce) the opposite (effect).
 What’s (the reason) for this?

 (8) A woman (who has excessive desire for you) is like a bad (contagious) disease: she’ll remain with you (only) so long as she doesn’t come to know another (man’s taste).
 As she must always be guarded from such circumstances, (don’t ever feel secure in her love and become attached).